Huddie/blog.ehudadler.github.io/_posts/2018-11-21-minimizing-gas.md

 people not in your control.

 If gas costs $1 a trip from the professor's home to college and each trip requires both of the professors to drive one way ($2 total per switch), what is the guarenteed minimum you'll have to pay for gas a day?

+Note: Guarenteed minimum means that although there could be scenarios where you pay less, this is the minimum you'd have to pay in the worst case.